doubtfire-lms/doubtfire-deploy/CONTRIBUTING.md

 1. Fork [doubtfire-deploy](https://github.com/doubtfire-lms/doubtfire-deploy), [doubtfire-api](https://github.com/doubtfire-lms/doubtfire-api), and [doubtfire-web](https://github.com/doubtfire-lms/doubtfire-web)

     To push your contributions, you will need a fork of each repository.
+Contributions can then be made by making pull requests back into the main repositories.

 2. Clone your [doubtfire-deploy](https://github.com/doubtfire-lms/doubtfire-deploy).
 Make sure to fetch submodules to get the subprojects.